TaylorKNoah/Learning-Go/README.md

 In this repo I am working through Nomad Coders tutorial on the GO language.
 It is currently free at the [Nomad Coder's Website](https://nomadcoders.co/go-for-beginners/lectures/1712) if you create an account (also free).

-What I concepts I learned in Go from each project:
+GO specific concepts I have learned from each project:

 Bank:
  - Structs